arme-project/ARME-website/README.md

 State of publication of the website: [![Netlify Status](https://api.netlify.com/api/v1/badges/48378092-ea86-4c1f-955d-0e25d01bc04e/deploy-status)](https://app.netlify.com/sites/arme-project/deploys)

-**All the information of the website is in the "content" folder on GitHub**
+**All the information of the website is in the "content" folder on GitHub.
+In it only the folders "Author", "Event", "Post", and "Publication" contain information changed throught the content management system**

-The following information comes from README.md:
+The following information comes from README.md file:

 Website created using Wowchemy's Research Group Template (https://research-group.netlify.app/) for [Hugo](https://github.com/gohugoio/hugo)
 [View the **documentation**](https://wowchemy.com/docs/)